Stoning: Mode of judgment

 In rabbinic law, capital punishment may be inflicted by only the verdict of a regularly constituted court of twenty-three qualified members.
-There must be the most trustworthy and convincing testimony of at least two qualified eyewitnesses to the crime, who must also depose that the culprit had been forewarned of the criminality and the consequences of his project.
+There must be the most trustworthy and convincing testimony of at least two qualified eyewitnesses to the crime, who must also depose that the culprit had been forewarned of the criminality and the consequences of such a project.
 The culprit must be a person of legal age and of sound mind, and the crime must be proved to have been committed of the culprit's free will and without the aid of others.

-On the day the verdict is pronounced, the convict is led forth to execution.
-The Torah law (Leviticus 19:18) prescribes, "Thou shalt love thy neighbor as thyself"; and the Rabbis maintain that this love must be extended beyond the limits of social intercourse in life, and applied even to the convicted criminal who, "though a sinner, is still thy brother" (Mak.
-3:15; Sanh.
-44a): "The spirit of love must be manifested by according him a decent death" (Sanh.
-45a, 52a).
-Torah law provides (Deut.
-24:16), "The parents shall not be put to death for the children, neither shall the children be put to death for the parents; every man shall be put to death for his own sins", and rabbinic jurisprudence follows this principle both to the letter and in spirit.
-A sentence is not attended by confiscation of the convict's goods; the person's possessions descend to their legal heirs.

-The Talmud limits the use of the death penalty to Jewish criminals who: